Releasing a Laravel app in Lambda using Serverless framework

 First, we need to add Bref to our project.

-composer require bref/bref bref/laravel-bridge --update-with-dependencies
+1composer require bref/bref bref/laravel-bridge --update-with-dependencies

 then we publish the package options.
 It will generate the serverless.yml